virtuocity/alx-low_level_programming/0x15-file_io/README.md

 If count is zero, read() may detect the errors described below.
 In the absence of any errors, or if read() does not check for errors, a read() with a count of 0 returns zero and has no other effects.

 According to POSIX.1, if count is greater than SSIZE_MAX, the result is implementation-defined; see NOTES for the upper limit on Linux.
+### write()

+    #include <unistd.h>
+    ssize_t write(int fd, const void buf[.count], size_t count);

+write() writes up to count bytes from the buffer starting at buf to the file referred to by the file descriptor fd.

+The number of bytes written may be less than count if, for example, there is insufficient space on the underlying physical medium, or the RLIMIT_FSIZE resource limit is encountered (see setrlimit(2)), or the call was interrupted by a signal handler after having written less than count bytes.
+(See also pipe(7).)

+For a seekable file (i.e., one to which lseek(2) may be applied, for example, a regular file) writing takes place at the file offset, and the file offset is incremented by the number of bytes actually written.
+If the file was open(2)ed with O_APPEND, the file offset is first set to the end of the file before writing.
+The adjustment of the file offset and the write operation are performed as an atomic step.

+POSIX requires that a read(2) that can be proved to occur after a write() has returned will return the new data.
+Note that not all filesystems are POSIX conforming.

+According to POSIX.1, if count is greater than SSIZE_MAX, the result is implementation-defined; see NOTES for the upper limit on Linux.
 ## Resources
 Read or watch: